 The place was saturated and every step I took squelched loudly.
 Thankfully my boots were Gore-tex and water tight, so I had no need to fret about my watery surrounding as I set off in search of my history fix for the day.

 As I squelched my way uphill I noticed we weren’t alone in the Field of the Springs – frogs were hopping around beside us.
 Mr G got increasingly exasperated as I stopped to watch each one I spotted.
 I love encountering wildlife on my travels and alway get excited by my finds.
 Mr G couldn’t give two hoots about frogs.

 For generations a thriving crofting township existed on this site, keeping livestock and raising crops.
 That all came to an abrupt end in 1845 when the landlord decided not to renew their leases, opting to use the land for more profitable sheep farming instead.
 Many of the displaced Highlanders left Scotland in search of a new life overseas, while others remained, struggling to eke out a living by any means they could.

 I always find clearance ruins poignant and sad.
 It’s impossible not wonder what became of the families who once called these old tumbledown piles of stone home.

-I’d like to end by offering a HUGE big thank you to the wonderful SYHA Torridon hostel.
-Although our accommodation was provided on a complimentary basis, all information and opinions contained within this blog are accurate and entirely my own.
+Although our accommodation was provided on a complimentary basis, all opinions are my own.

 Until next time ………..